Mazaka: Theatrical

 Mazaka was initially planned to be released in January 2025 during the Sankranti festive season.
 The release date announced to be 21 February 2025, but was released on 26 February 2025, coinciding with Maha Shivaratri.

 Home media

-The post-theatrical digital streaming rights were acquired by ZEE5 will begin streaming from March 28.
+The post-theatrical digital streaming rights were acquired by ZEE5 and Amazon Prime Video begin streaming from March 28.

 Reception

 Sakshi Post rated the film 3 out of 5 and is positive of comedy and the lead cast performances.
 Echoing the same, The Hindu added that weak writing has led the film down.
 The Times of India too opined the same and wrote "the film is entertaining as long as audiences don’t take the narrative too seriously".

 Sashidhar Adivi of Times Now gave a rating of 2.5 out of 5 and wrote that "It works in the first half but falters in the second", while appreciating the performance of Rao Ramesh.
 Giving the same rating Telugucinema.com stated, "Mazaka is presented as a comedy entertainer with an emotional aspect, but only a few sequences elicit laughter and the rest become gawky".
 BH Harsh of Cinema Express was critical of film's writing while praising Rao Ramesh's performance.